 PEO offers a provisional license for those in the process of obtaining their P.Eng. who only have their 12 months of Canadian experience to fulfill.
 This provisional license must be renewed every year to ensure that your case file with PEO remains active.
 Once you complete all requirements for your application, you will then be provided your full Ontario P.Eng. license and be able to work in the capacity of a professional engineer.

-Build ON Employment Consultants are specialized in Engineering and are equipped to assist you with your pre-arrival preparations and the licensure process.
+Build ON Employment Consultants offer specialized information about Engineering and are equipped to assist you with your pre-arrival preparations.
 REGISTER TODAY to get personalized support.